Analysis | Mitch McConnell is suddenly legitimizing the Jan. 6 committee. But why?

 McConnell repeatedly derided the commission as unnecessary and duplicative — even carrying only a veneer of bipartisanship.
 “There is no new fact about that day that we need the Democrats’ extraneous ‘commission’ to uncover,” McConnell said at the time.
 His opposition came even as the commission was negotiated by a senior House Republican, and he alienated some moderates in his caucus.

-What seemed clear at the time — not just from McConnell’s comments but from plenty of other Republicans — was that he and his party weren’t terribly interested in reliving that day and the factors that contributed to it for one main reason: because of political considerations.
+What seemed clear at the time — not just from McConnell’s comments but from many other Republicans — was that he and his party weren’t terribly interested in reliving that day and the factors that contributed to it for one main reason: political considerations.
 It would be nothing but bad news for a party bent on regaining power in 2022, when McConnell has a great shot at regaining his perch as Senate majority leader.

 What ultimately resulted was a House select committee that wasn’t as evenly divided between the two parties as the commission would have been.
-And then Republicans tried to appoint House members who had publicly challenged the election results, leading House Speaker Nancy Pelosi’s (D-Calif.) to reject House Minority Leader Kevin McCarthy’s (R-Calif.) picks.
-McCarthy withdrew his party’s participation in the committee, though two GOP Trump critics — Reps.
+And then Republicans tried to appoint House members who had publicly challenged the election results, leading House Speaker Nancy Pelosi (D-Calif.) to reject the members offered by House Minority Leader Kevin McCarthy (R-Calif.).
+McCarthy withdrew his party’s participation in the committee, although two GOP critics of Trump — Reps.
 Liz Cheney (Wyo.) and Adam Kinzinger (Ill.) — accepted slots on the committee.

 At the time, McCarthy’s pulling out of the committee altogether was viewed as furthering an effort to delegitimize its work.
 This would be all Pelosi appointees running the show, so Republicans could claim the committee wasn’t being evenhanded.
 McConnell also previewed such attacks on whatever investigation Congress might do, calling the previous proposal for a 9/11-style commission “slanted and unbalanced.”

 But that’s decidedly not the tack McConnell has taken right now, for whatever reason.
 Even in the interview above, he was given a chance to weigh in on Cheney’s role, which other Republicans have criticized, and he declined.
-(Worth noting: The protocol for Senate leaders is usually to not weigh in on what the House is doing, which McConnell could just as easily have reverted to.)
+(Worth noting: The protocol for Senate leaders is usually to not weigh in on what the House is doing, which McConnell could just as easily have invoked.)

 Exactly why he’s doing this is a valid question.
 Perhaps McConnell is sending a message to Trump, as Trump continues to attack him and to (unsuccessfully) push for Senate Republicans to cast McConnell aside as their leader.
-Perhaps he truly believes that anti-democratic efforts to overturn the election were just that bad, and he’d very much like for those involved to be publicly exposed, believing it won’t necessarily harm Republicans writ large.
+Perhaps he truly believes that anti-democratic efforts to overturn the election were just that bad and would very much like for those involved to be publicly exposed, believing it won’t necessarily harm Republicans in general.

-But in either case, that skates past the plain political calculus which McConnell has demonstrated is so central to him in virtually everything he does.
-Legitimizing congressional Jan.
-6 investigations in any way, even subtly — which Republicans have been loath to do and which McConnell himself once joined in fighting — diminishes efforts to cast its work product as hackery and could seemingly hurt McConnell’s chances of becoming Senate majority leader again.
+But in either case, that skates past the plain political calculus that McConnell has demonstrated is central to virtually everything he does.
+Legitimizing the congressional Jan.
+6 investigation in any way, even subtly — which Republicans have been loath to do and which McConnell himself once joined in fighting — diminishes efforts to cast that work as hackery and seemingly could hurt McConnell’s chances of becoming Senate majority leader again.

-Which brings up another potential read on the situation, which would seem to be validated by the revelations of recent days: This is all going to reflect quite poorly on those involved, and McConnell recognizes it will be difficult to dispute that.
-Maybe it’s better to express openness to its findings and then dispute the specifics and pin this on ne’er-do-well individuals later.
+That brings up another potential read on the situation, which would seem to be validated by the revelations of recent days: This is all going to reflect quite poorly on those involved, and McConnell recognizes it will be difficult to dispute that.
+Maybe it’s better to express openness to the committee’s findings and then dispute the specifics and pin this on ne’er-do-well individuals later.

-Whatever the case — and with the acknowledgment that McConnell has hardly given the committee a full Good Housekeeping seal of approval — what he’s saying is a notable departure from his party that significantly hamstrings efforts to undermine the committee.
+Whatever the case — and with the acknowledgment that McConnell has hardly given the committee a full Good Housekeeping seal of approval — what he’s saying is a departure from his party that significantly hamstrings efforts to undermine the committee.
 And it’s certainly worth keeping an eye on.